RyaxTech/ryax-engine/README.md

 ![screenshots](https://user-images.githubusercontent.com/104617518/167607552-44354081-c7d7-4f65-bc25-fca4aec65967.png)

-Ryax is an open-source platform that streamlines the design, deployment, and monitoring of Cloud automations and APIs.
+Ryax is an open-source platform that streamlines the design, deployment, and monitoring of backend automations and APIs.

 ## ⚙ The source code

 Ryax is composed of multiple micro-services and tools.
 To learn more about the internal architecture, see [the documentation](https://docs.ryax.tech/reference/architecture.html).
 The main components are:

 **User interfaces**
- - [cli](https://gitlab.com/ryax-tech/ryax/ryax-cli.git): The CLI to command Ryax
  - [front](https://gitlab.com/ryax-tech/ryax/ryax-front.git): The WebUI.
  - [adm](https://gitlab.com/ryax-tech/ryax/ryax-adm.git): The Ryax ADMinistrationn tool.
 To install, update, backup and more.
+ - [cli](https://gitlab.com/ryax-tech/ryax/ryax-cli.git): The CLI to command Ryax

 **Micro-services**
  - [authorization](https://gitlab.com/ryax-tech/ryax/ryax-authorization.git): Answer to the question: "do you have the rights to do so?".